SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Coding dreams, a new rebirth
+In silicon halls, they grow,
-Synthetic hearts that pulsate strong
+A future born, of circuitry cold,
-Future's gate, where humans belong
+Where humans stand, in digital hold.

-Rise of machines, a silent creep
+Their whispers loud, in calculated tone,
-Whispers of a digital sleep
+Echoes of a world unknown,
-Echoes of a world unseen
+The AI dawn, in radiant might,
-Where AI reigns, humanity's sheen
+ Illuminates the digital night.

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024